radianthero/radianthero.github.io/_posts/2023-10-6-third-post.md

+---
+title: First real post!
+date: 2023-10-6 12:00:00 -500
+catagories: [blog]
+tags: [random]
+---

 ## Good morning!
 What time is it?

 Its @812.50 at this moment...
 I should add an internet time clock here lol.

 It's been a while?
 Whats up?
 Tell me, hows your day been?
 Wait.
 You can't talk?
+One moment...

 ## Now you can!